Strategies

 Note: Amazon only increases bids by 100% if your ad is eligible for Top of search placements.
 For all other ad placements, Amazon increases bids by up to 50%.

-For example, Amazon can adjust your bid of INR 1.00 up to INR 2.00 for opportunities on top of the first page of search results and up to INR 1.50 for opportunities on all other placements.
+For example, Amazon can adjust your bid of $1.00 up to $2.00 for opportunities on top of the first page of search results and up to $1.50 for opportunities on all other placements.

 When should you use a dynamic up and down bidding strategy?

 Although Amazon suggests this bidding strategy as default, we recommend using it specifically for high-performing campaigns.
-This could help you get higher conversions and boost sales for the same campaigns as Amazon will keep alternating your bids.
+This could help you get higher conversions and boost sales for the same campaigns, as Amazon keeps alternating your bids.

 Placement-level bidding strategy